Selection & Retention

 Focus on competencies to get rid of employee headaches

-Use effective employment tests
+Use effective employment testing procedures

 Take the gambling out of your hiring decisions